-Militia Members Plotted To Abduct Michigan Gov. Whitmer, FBI Says
+Militia Members Plotted To Kidnap Michigan Gov. Whitmer, FBI Says

-The FBI says it has thwarted a plot by militia members to kidnap Michigan Gov. Gretchen Whitmer.
-At least six people were involved in the alleged conspiracy.
+The FBI says it has thwarted a plot by militia members to kidnap Michigan Gov. Gretchen Whitmer, and six people are facing federal charges.
+In a coordinated move, Michigan is pursuing state felony charges against seven people with ties to a militia called the Wolverine Watchmen.

-The FBI says the militia group had already been on its radar because its members had attempted in March to acquire the home addresses of local law enforcement officers, with the goal of attacking or killing them.
+The FBI says the Michigan militia group had already been on its radar because its members had attempted in March to acquire the home addresses of local law enforcement officers, with the goal of attacking or killing them.

 The agency says it collected information about the plot from informants and undercover agents.
 Over the summer, the conspirators allegedly began training for a potential attack on Whitmer's vacation home or the governor's official summer residence, according to a criminal complaint released Thursday.